livecodelife/fareharbor_external_api/README.md

         voucher_number: '<voucher number (string)'
       }

-Please note the class of each argument.
+Please note the class of each value in the hash.
 Also note that customer type rates are represented by an array of integers.

 ###### Delete A Booking